mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Use dynamic VPNs (uses BGP) where possible
 - Connect both Tunnels to your CGW - BPC VPN is HA by design
 - Where possible use two VPN connections and two CGWs

+AWS Site-to-site VPN

+- By default, instances that you launch into an Amazon VPC can't communicate with your own (remote) network.
+- You can enable access to your remote network from your VPC by creating an AWS Site-to-Site VPN (Site-to-Site VPN) connection, and configuring routing to pass traffic through the connection.
+- Site-to-Site VPN supports Internet Protocol security (IPsec) VPN connections.

 ### AWS Direct Connect, DX